 I also built gardens – my way.
 I learned by experimenting with plants, and eventually, I felt connected to the plants so much so that I could hear them speak to me.

 By the age of twenty-five, I had given birth to our son.
 This event triggered huge depression issues for me because I had strong emotions and fears around my perception that I had no idea how to be a mother.
 I struggled many days with depression and anxiety.
 I did my best to do what was necessary to raise our son and I felt overwhelmed to the point of physical exhaustion.
 The sadness I was experiencing was all I could feel on many days.
 I looked as though I was present, but mostly, I was in a black fog feeling lost and isolated in my own mind.
+I had no idea at the time that I was experiencing post-partum depression.

 By the age of 30, I had depleted my physical strength and was finally so emotionally drained that all I could do was hope for death.
 I’m pretty sure that I was emotionally committing suicide – giving up and letting go.